Shift3/standards-and-practices/code-quality/validation/README.md

 - An email is a string (a subset of ASCII characters) separated into two parts by @ symbol, a "personal_info" and a domain, that is personal_info@domain.
 The length of the personal_info part may be up to 64 characters long and domain name may be up to 253 characters.

-- WARNING: The following RegEx email validation is permissive by design so proper care **must** be taken to sanitize (i.e. remove any illegal characters) from the input string before being sent to your database to prevent a [SQL injection](https://www.owasp.org/index.php/SQL_Injection) or similar injection attacks.
+- WARNING: The following RegEx email validation is permissive by design so proper care **must** be taken to sanitize (i.e. remove any illegal characters) from the input string before reaching your database to prevent a [SQL injection](https://www.owasp.org/index.php/SQL_Injection) or similar injection attacks.

 ```javascript
 /^(?:\w+\S*)@+(?:\w+\S*)(?:\.+\w+\S{1,})*$/
 ```

-- Fun fact: The longest Top Level domain(TDL) in English is .cancerresearch which is 14 characters.
-The longest currently in existence is 24 characters.

 ### The personal_info (before the @ symbol) and domain name (after the @ symbol but before the . symbol):

 - Must start with an alphanumeric character.
 - Can contain any characters of any length except whitespace.

-### The TDL (e.g com, org, net, in, us, info):
+### The Top Level domain(TDL) (e.g com, org, net, in, us, info):
 - Must start with an alphanumeric character.
 - Can contain and end with any characters of any length except whitespace.
 - Must be at least two characters long.

+#### Fun fact: The longest TDL in English is .cancerresearch which is 14 characters.
+The longest currently in existence is 24 characters.

 ## Javascript methods to use with RegEx